Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 The first section of the code initialises and sets up the game.
 This includes the pygame setup of the screen, clock and mixer(for sound).
 Pygame_gui setup is also done here, such as initialising the manager and setting up the buttons and textboxes.
 Loading in of the graphic and audio resources is also done here.
 The global game variables are also initalised here, like currentouts, currentstrikes, and others.
 These variables will be constantly changing with multiple functions making use of them.

 Next, we have some supplementary functions that assist the main game loop functions.

+draw_bases, homeplate and draw_static are pretty self-explanatory - they manage the display of the static elements that do not move during or in between at-bats.